• Skip to primary navigation

 Replenishing Raised Bed Garden Soil

-Raised bed vegetable gardens begin with light, fluffy soil.
+Raised bed vegetable garden soil soil needs to be replenished periodically.
 If you’ve done your job right and selected great soil, and amended it with nice compost, you’re going to have super garden soil for the first few years.
 Because you don’t walk on a raised bed garden the way that you do with typical garden beds, the soil stays light and fluffy.
 Plants love it.

 After a while, though, you’ve got to replenish the soil.
 Plants do take up nutrients, so the soil begins to lose fertility over time.
 In my own garden, I lose some soil each gardening season as I harvest vegetables such as carrots, potatoes and others that you pull up completely.
 No matter how I shake the veggies out, some of the soil sticks to the roots.